hanishkvc/prgs-sdr-kspecanal/README.rst

 mode.

 .. figure:: images/FMScanPltCompressAvg.png
    :alt: a image of scan (fmscan) with pltCompress avg; Max/Min/Avg/Cur SigLevels

    Figure: a image of scan (fmscan) with pltCompress avg; Max/Min/Avg/Cur SigLevels

 .. figure:: images/FMScanPltCompressMax.png
    :alt: a image of scan (fmscan) with pltCompress max; Max/Min/Avg/Cur SigLevels

    Figure: a image of scan (fmscan) with pltCompress max; Max/Min/Avg/Cur SigLevels

 .. figure:: images/FMScanAvgMinPltCompressMax.png
-        :alt: a image of scan (fmscan); Min and Avg SigLevels only
+   :alt: a image of scan (fmscan) with pltCompress max; Min and Avg SigLevels only

-Figure: a image of scan (fmscan); Min and Avg SigLevels only
+   Figure: a image of scan (fmscan) with pltCompress max; Min and Avg SigLevels only

 HideExistingSignals